Reframing Three-Dimensional Morphometrics Through Functional Data Innovations: Introduction

 Relative to traditional geometric morphometrics techniques, the functional data framework presents a cohesive and versatile paradigm that effectively accommodates both aligned and unaligned shape representations.
 It preserves significant phase variation through arc-parameterisation and SRVF alignment, while it also improves classification accuracy through incorporation with supervised learning models.
 This study elucidates the balance between alignment strategies and classification accuracy by providing both quantitative metrics and visual evaluations of reconstruction fidelity.
 Our findings are intended to offer practical guidance for the customisation of geometric morphometrics pipelines in accordance with specific research objectives, whether in the fields of taxonomy, evolutionary analysis, or medical morphology.

 This work is organised as follows.
 Section~\ref{sec:methods} details the methods based on the GM and FDM frameworks.
 Section~\ref{sec:sim} presents a simulation study to compare FDM with its classical counterpart GM.
 Section~\ref{sec:app} describes the application to 3D kangaroo landmark data.
+Section 5 provides the discussion for both the simulation study and empirical data.
 Section~\ref{sec:conc} concludes.